 Great for weddings, of course, this tenor solo also adds a special touch to any show.

 A poignant song of a city dweller who yearns for the great outdoors, this song is just a little bit melancholy.
+Sure is beautiful, though.

 This gorgeous tune is from the classic musical West Side Story.
 The format is solo plus chorus, five parts for women.
 Romantic love was never explained any better.